adolfoalvarez/adolfoalvarez.github.com/_posts/2014-11-10-the-free-open-and-proprietary-flavors-of-r.md

 - <a href="http://www.oracle.com/technetwork/database/database-technologies/bdc/r-advanalytics-for-hadoop/overview/index.html" target="_blank">Oracle R Advanced Analytics for Hadoop</a>.
 Equivalent to R Enterprise but to be integrated with Hadoop.

+- <a href="http://www.renjin.org/" target="_blank">Renjin</a>.
+This is an Open Source implementation of R for the Java Virtual Machine (JVM).
+Commercial support is available.

+- <a href="http://www.pqr-project.org/" target="_blank">pqR</a>.
+A "pretty quick version" of R, based on R-2.15.0 and licensed under GPL.

+- <a href="https://bitbucket.org/allr/fastr/wiki/Home" target="_blank">FastR</a>.
+This version is an Open Source implementation of the R Language in Java.

+- <a href="https://github.com/jtalbot/riposte/blob/master/README.md" target="_blank">Riposte</a>.
+C++ JIT Open Source implementation of R.

 - <a href="http://xlsolutions-corp.com/order.aspx" target="_blank">R-Plus</a>.
 This company claims their product is the "Real R", but no detailed information can be found in their webpage.